Workplace Safety and Insurance Board: History

-After 80 years, in 1995, the Historic Trade was murdered.
-The government seized control of the board for failing to make cuts to compensation, and turned workers compensation into an insurance scheme where the 5 Meredith Principles were ignored.

 Business owners (schedule 1 and schedule 2)

-The WSIB differentiates between two types of employers, as set out in the Workplace Safety and Insurance Act (WSIA):
+WSIB differentiates between two types of employers, as set out in the Workplace Safety and Insurance Act (WSIA):

 Schedule 1 employers are primarily private companies (i.e., construction companies) and make up approximately 309,000 employer accounts at the WSIB.
 These businesses require compulsory coverage and pay premiums on a monthly, quarterly or annual basis.
 Their premiums are based on insurable earnings (employees' salaries) multiplied by a rate assigned to the business determined by the type of work they do (or their rate group).

 Schedule 2 employers are often public organizations (i.e., municipalities) and make up approximately 550 employer accounts at the WSIB.
 These employers are individually liable, meaning the WSIB pays benefits directly to people injured or ill at work under schedule 2 and are reimbursed by their employers for the cost of those benefits and the expense of administering them (administration fee).

 Claims and benefits

-Every year, the WSIB receives approximately 250,000 claims and pays over $2.5 billion in benefits.
+Every year, WSIB receives approximately 250,000 claims and pays over $2.5 billion in benefits.
 Coverage can include full medical care for people injured at work and wage replacement for as long as necessary until they are able to return to work.
 In the event of a fatality, the WSIB works with the surviving spouse to provide financial help, assistance re-entering the workforce if necessary, and support to provide for the post-secondary education of dependent children.

 It is important to report and claim benefits as soon as possible.
 People who have experienced a workplace injury or illness have six months from the date of the injury to claim their benefits with the WSIB.
 For a workplace illness, it is generally 6 months from the date of diagnosis.
 Following the injury or illness, if treatment is needed from a health professional (beyond first aid), the employer is obligated to report it to the WSIB by filling out a Form 7.
 If the injured or ill person subsequently loses time from work, they must report the injury or illness to the WSIB by filling out and submitting a Form 6.

 People who are injured or become ill because of work also have rights and responsibilities under WSIA.

 Provincially regulated workers in Ontario workplaces have the right to: